Waksra/CinderGears/README.md

-A little pet project where I'm trying to build a versatile first person controller that moves exclusivly using Unity's physics.
+A little pet project where I'm trying to build a versatile first person controller that moves exclusively using Unity's physics.